cpdata/meshmind/SOT.md

 ## Operational Notes
-- Graph persistence requires a configured backend: in-memory/SQLite need no services; Memgraph requires a running instance reachable via `settings.MEMGRAPH_URI` and `mgclient`; Neo4j requires the official driver and credentials.
+- Graph persistence requires a configured backend: in-memory/SQLite need no services; Memgraph requires a running instance reachable via `settings.MEMGRAPH_URI` and the `mgclient` module provided by `pymgclient`; Neo4j requires the official driver and credentials.
 Use `meshmind admin graph --backend <name>` to sanity check connectivity or run the compose stacks.
 - Encoder registration occurs during bootstrap; ensure at least one embedding encoder is available before extraction/search.
 - LLM reranking uses the OpenAI Responses API.
 Provide `OPENAI_API_KEY` and confirm the selected `SearchConfig.rerank_model` is deployed to your account.